tt386/tuning-selection/README.md

 * The fourth line produces a float which is the measure by which the Resistant population has increased: Following breeding, the differences between the final and initial Resistant distributions is integrated over all space.

+Variables names here correspond to those in the paper.
+Variables used in code may deviate.

 ## Directory structure and exectuing code

 Below is a tree respresenting the structure of directories.

 ```
 .
+.
+├── PublicationFigs
 ├── RawFigs
 └── Simulations
+    ├── 2D
+    │   ├── Changing_AspectRatio_FixedArea
+    │   ├── Changing_Width_Only
+    │   ├── Extensions
+    │   ├── Global_Minimum_Square
+    │   └── HeatMap
     ├── Constrained_Finite
     ├── Constrained_Infinite
     ├── CoreFunctions